frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Element Categories

-Memorize the HTML content categories, to maximize opportunities to correctly use the respective elements.
+Memorize the HTML content categories, to maximize opportunities to use the respective elements correctly.

 #### Metadata Content

-Metadata content sets up the presentation or behavior of the rest of a document’s content, sets up the relationship of a document with other documents, or conveys other information.
+Metadata content sets up the presentation or behavior of the rest of a document’s content, establishes a document’s relationship with other documents, or conveys other information.

 * `base`
 * `link`